oscerd/MarketMind/README.md

 ## Disclaimer

+This is a pet project and it's used for demo purpose only.
-This tool is for informational purposes only.
-It is not financial advice.
+This tool is for informational purposes and it is not financial advice.
 Always do your own research before making investment decisions.